djhedges/exit_speed/README.md

 brightness for use in a race car. https://www.adafruit.com/product/2241

-### ADXL345
+### FXOS8700 & FXAS21002

-A ADXL345 accelerometer is used to measure the g forces experienced by the car.
+A FXOS8700 accelerometer is used to measure the g forces experienced by the car.
 Calibration was done following the Sparkfun guide to set the min/max values.
-I need to take the extra time to read the specsheets to see if there is a more accurate way to calibrate the ADXL345.
-I read somewhere about a sine instead of linear. https://learn.sparkfun.com/tutorials/adxl345-hookup-guide#calibration
+Historically a ADXL345 was used but the FXOS8700 was supposedly more accurate and also contained a FXAS21002 Gyroscope.
+The Gyroscope data was nearly as interesting as I thought it would be. https://learn.sparkfun.com/tutorials/adxl345-hookup-guide#calibration

 ### UBlox 8